Welcome to the Easy MTD help.

 | Show hints | Determines whether the hints are shown when the mouse cursor is hovered over certain components in the Easy MTD interface.
 Tick for yes (default).
 Blank for no. |

-| Show the Update Available window on start-up | Determines whether the Update Available window is shown on start-up if an Easy MTD update is available.
+| Show the Update Available window on start-up | Determines whether the Update Available window is shown when Easy MTD is launched and an Easy MTD update is available.
 Tick for yes (default).
 Blank for no. |

-| Show the Select Figures Instruction window | Determines whether the Select Figures Instruction window is shown when the Select Figures window is opened.
+| Show the Select Figures Instruction window | Determines whether the Select Figures Instructions window is shown when the Select Figures window is opened.
 Tick for yes (default).
 Blank for no. |

 | Automatically show the Tailor Tax Return window | Determines whether the Tailor Tax Return window is automatically opened when the Income Tax section is opened and the Tailor Tax Return window has not been previously used to tailor the tax return.
 Tick for yes (default).
 Blank for no. |

-| Disable the Income Tax section | Determines whether the Income Tax section and all associated pages are disabled and inaccessible.
+| Disable the Income Tax section | Determines whether the Income Tax section and all associated components are disabled and inaccessible.
 Tick for yes.
 Blank for no (default). |

-| Disable the Value Added Tax section | Determines whether the Value Added Tax section and all associated pages are disabled and inaccessible.
+| Disable the Value Added Tax section | Determines whether the Value Added Tax section and all associated components are disabled and inaccessible.
 Tick for yes.
 Blank for no (default). |

 | Request confirmation before opening web pages | Determines whether an Open Web Page in Browser window is opened when a URL link is clicked in Easy MTD.
 Tick for yes.
 Blank for no (default). |